Roland Leighton: Life and career

 His parents, Robert Leighton and Marie Connor, were both writers.
 Marie was the more commercially successful and wrote adventure books (the best known being Convict 99) and also stories that were serialised in the Daily Mail.
 Her husband was the first literary editor of the Daily Mail and wrote adventure books for boys.
 Roland was brought up initially at "Vallombrosa" 40 Abbey Road, St John's Wood, North London, and later at "Heather Cliff" a large Edwardian house above the beach at Lowestoft.
-Leighton was a prizewinning classical scholar at Uppingham School; one pupil remembered Leighton using a wheelbarrow to recover his haul from the 1914 school prize-giving.
+Leighton was a prizewinning classical scholar at Uppingham School; one pupil joked that Leighton would need a wheelbarrow to recover his haul from the 1914 school prize-giving.
 His hope was to one day become the editor of a national newspaper.

 At the school, Leighton did not have a wide circle of friends as he was regarded by his peers as being rather cold and conceited.
 He did however become a close friend of Edward, brother of future author and journalist Vera Brittain, and Victor Richardson, the son of a Hove dentist; Mrs Leighton called the friends "the three musketeers".
 At Uppingham he was acting cadet officer in the Junior Division, Officers Training Corps.
 On leaving Uppingham, Leighton applied to Oxford University and was awarded the classical postmastership at Merton College, Oxford.
 In the meantime, he had developed an interest in reading poetry and writing his own verse whilst at Uppingham.

 Leighton subsequently used the medium of poetry to express his burgeoning love for Vera Brittain, Edward's sister.
 He first met Vera when visiting Edward at Uppingham in 1913 at the age of 19.
 However, war was soon to intervene in their relationship.

 When World War I broke out in 1914, he was highly motivated to join the fighting by ideas of patriotism, honour and duty, and sought to get to the front.
 He first tried to get into the Royal Navy, but was turned down due to short-sightedness.
 For the same reason he was rejected by the Royal Artillery and the Army Service Corps.
 After this experience, he procured a "general fitness" certificate from a local GP which did not make reference to his myopia, and was able to secure a commission as a second lieutenant in the 4th Battalion of the Norfolk Regiment on 21 October 1914.
 From then on, Roland was only able to see Vera fleetingly during his brief periods of leave.

 He was promoted a lieutenant with the Worcestershire Regiment on 26 March 1915.
 Leighton served with the Worcestershire Regiment in France, and was engaged in the fighting around Ypres in Belgium.
 Vera Brittain became his fiancée in August 1915.